* API reports likely U.S. crude stock draw

 Arabia would have to stomach larger cuts.

-The Dutch bank said that prices had been "consolidating
+The Dutch bank said that higher prices "are possible within

 the coming weeks to next few months, although limited."